snu-mllab/DCPG/README.md

 This is the code for reproducing the results of the paper [Rethinking Value Function Learning for Generalization in Reinforcement Learning](http://arxiv.org/abs/2210.09960) accepted at NeurIPS 2022.

+## Acknowledgement

+> This work was supported in part by Samsung Advanced Institute of Technology, Samsung Electronics Co., Ltd., Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2019-0-01371, Development of brain-inspired AI with human-like intelligence, No. 2020-0-00882, Development of deployable learning intelligence via self-sustainable and trustworthy machine learning, and No. 2022-0-00480, Development of Training and Inference Methods for Goal-Oriented Artificial Intelligence Agents), and a grant of the Korea Health Technology R&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health & Welfare, Republic of Korea (grant number: HI21C1074).
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA2386-22-1-4010.

 ## Installation

 To install all required dependencies, please run the following commands in the project root directory.